 NASA's second, equally important objective for Restore-L is to infuse its technologies to domestic commercial entities to help jumpstart a new, competitive industry in robotic satellite servicing, an area ripe with possibility.

-Some background: Of the more than 1,000 operational satellites in space today, only two—the Hubble Telescope and the International Space Station—were designed to be serviced.
+Of the more than 1,000 operational satellites in space today, only two—the Hubble Telescope and the International Space Station—were designed to be serviced.
 Despite decades of spacecraft design and development, servicing satellites is a challenging prospect for any spacecraft.
 Satellites typically travel thousands of miles per hour, are not designed to be serviced and, until now, none of the most in-demand satellite-servicing technologies, like a robotic arm and camera, was available on free-flying spacecraft.
 7) 8)

 Draper of Cambridge MA, in support of NASA's Restore-L Project and in collaboration with SSL (Space Systems Loral), is addressing this challenge by developing a suite of technologies for servicing government-owned satellites.
 For the mission Draper is supporting SSL in utilizing a robotic servicing platform equipped with a camera, robotic arm, fuel reserve and capabilities in GN&C rendezvous and proximity operations.
 NASA awarded the contract to SSL in 2016.

 Until now, being able to rendezvous with, grasp, refuel and reposition a satellite hasn't been available to commercial markets.
 Adding to the frustration, ground controllers have had no way to examine satellites closely once they are launched, open them up for service, or refuel them.